The Most Mysterious Man in 20th-Century Politics

 small, The Most Mysterious Man in 20th-Century Politics, British Army camp in Coetquidan, Józef Retinger accompanies Lieutenant Zbigniew Korfanty, 1940, photo: www.audiovis.nac.gov.pl (NAC), jozef_retinger_nac.jpg

 Amongst all the controversial figures of the first half of the 20th century, one man stands out – as allegedly a quadruple agent, a lord of Freemasonry, a Catholic Jew, a clandestine communist and a persevering Polish patriot.
 But despite being involved in many pivotal events, you won’t find Józef Retinger’s name in most history books.

 He was advisor to the Mexican president Plutarco Elias Calles as well as two Polish wartime Prime Ministers: W. Sikorski and S. Mikołajczyk.
 He was a trusted friend of the British Intelligence Service during World War II, and became so crucial in Polish-British relationships that he could – and would – call Winston Churchill in the middle of the night.
-After the war, he became a prominent figure in European integration, and played an important role in founding both the Council of Europe and the enigmatic Bilderberg Group, rumoured to be ‘the shadowy world government1.

 However, for two reasons, writing anything about Retinger can only be compared to walking on thin ice.
 First of all, he was one of the most cunning politicians ever.
 He never hesitated to pull the strings from the back seat, to use the most bewildering personal connections, or to walk the very edge of what was legal in pursuit of his goals.